[Talk given in Moscow at the Church of Sts Cosmas & Damian and at the Conference “Memory, Forgiveness and Reconciliation” in March 2013.]

 stories from the 70s…

 I sometimes think of an evening with Vietnamese friends in a cramped apartment in the outskirts of Paris in the early 1970s.
 At the heart of the community was the poet and mindfulness teacher, Thich Nhat Hanh.
 An interesting discussion was going on the living room, but I had been given the task that evening of doing the washing up.
-The pots, pans and dishes seemed to reach half way to the ceiling on the counter of the sink in that closet-sized kitchen.
+The pots, pans and dishes seemed to reach half way to the ceiling of that closet-sized kitchen.
 I felt really annoyed.
 I was stuck with an infinity of dirty dishes while a great conversation was happening just out of earshot in the living room.

 Somehow Nhat Hanh picked up on my irritation.
 Suddenly he was standing next to me.
 “Jim,” he asked, “what is the best way to wash the dishes?”
 I knew I was suddenly facing one of those very tricky Zen questions.
 I tried to think what would be a good Zen answer, but all I could come up with was, “You should wash the dishes to get them clean.”
 “No,” said Nhat Hanh.
 “You should wash the dishes to wash the dishes.”
 I’ve been mulling over that answer ever since — more than three decades of mulling.